 What is the purpose of idealism?
 Lessons learned from Muhammad Ali

-Some people in this world show us the true purpose of idealism.
+Some people in this world show us what the true purpose of idealism is.
 Ons of those people is Cassius Marcellus Clay Jr., who would later become known as the world champion boxing Muhammad Ali.
 He was also known for his many typical statements.
 One of his more famous quotes was: "Float like a butterfly, sting like a bee".
 But also "Don't count days, let the days count".

 Muhammad was a fighter in the ring because he had learned to fight outside the ring.
 Not with his fists, but mentally.
 He was a go-getter, full of discipline and with a clear goal in mind: justice and equality!
 In this article, we will show you what his purpose of idealism was.

 Ali had a higher goal.
 He didn't fight to win.
 He won to contribute to social equality and to bring attention to the people in the lower social class who are struggling.
 Actually, Ali wasn't a real boxer at all.

 He was an activist, a philanthropist, and an idealist who used boxing to achieve his goals in life.
 We cook to satisfy our hunger, but that doesn't make us a cook.
 He did boxing to temper his hunger for justice and equality.

 Rarely did a boxer stand that gracefully in the ring.
 He was known for his speed and dance moves.
 Often, to great frustration, the opponent didn't even know how to hit him.
 The opponent who had only one goal, namely to win, had no chance at all.